KnowledgeForge/keymaker/README.md

     # ...
 ```

-You can then use your custom model with KeyMaker as you would with the built-in models:
+You can then use your custom model with Keymaker as you would with the built-in models:

 ```python
 model = CustomModel(...)